abachaa/MEDIQA-Chat-2023/README.md

 - Please use the submission_checker.py script to check and validate your run file before submission.
 - The submission forms will be made available with the release of the test sets on March 15, 2023.
-- We will provide more guidelines on preparing and submitting the codes/models for confirmation of the results and additional downstream evaluation.
+- We will provide more guidelines on preparing and submitting the codes/models for confirmation of the results.
 - After the competition, we encourage the teams to release their codes publicly with the publication of their papers.

 ## Evaluation Methods
 - For the three tasks, we will use ensemble metrics that correlate well with human judgments.
 - These ensemble metrics combine SOTA evaluation metrics including ROUGE, BERTScore and BLEURT.
-- An additional downstream evaluation will be performed for task C.

 ## Scripts